andrewshadura/babel-belarusian/README.md

 - run `xelatex belarusian.dtx` (recommended)
   or `pdflatex belarusian.dtx`;
   run `tex belarusian.dtx`
-  or `tex belarusian.ins`, if you don't need documentation
+  or `tex belarusian.ins`, if you don’t need documentation
 - move "belarusian.ldf" to ${texmf}/tex/generic/babel/contrib/
 - move "belarusian.pdf" and README to ${texmf}/doc/latex/belarusian-babel/
 - update filename base (see documentation for your TeX system)